Last Updated on July 25, 2022

 So let’s start the Smart TV vs Android TV debate by first exploring Smart TV’s system:

 Built-in Operating System

-On other hand, Samsung’s Smart TVs runs Tizen OS, which is developed by Samsung Electronics itself.
-The company is benefited from its own operating system due to better optimization with the hardware.
+On other hand, Samsung’s Smart TVs run Tizen OS, which is developed by Samsung Electronics itself.
+The company benefited from its own operating system due to better optimization of the hardware.

 Android Operating System